 Invite volunteers from the group to read out Articles 4 and 42 (from the child-friendly CRC, the PowerPoint or their posters from activity 1).

-For each, ask: How do you think this article might relate to the topic of the job of the UK Government to protect the rights of children?
+Ask: How do you think this article might relate the UK government's job of protecting children's rights?